vwolf010/JAFS/README.md

 I will create a kind of manual in the future, for the moment just look at the Main class that I created.

 #### To do
-* Remove unnecessary checks in the code (for example checking if a dir or file name contains a slash is now in 2 places)
-* Check if all actions are performed in a robust order when doing writes to disk (for example, mark an inode as unused before adjusting the unused map)
 * Add journaling so JAFS has some kind of transaction block mechanism
-* Replace the current directory mechanism with another one that can hold lots of files and still perform fast